qsymmachus/dnd/2022-01 Cloud Road/2022-01 Cloud Road.md

 The Notch
 ---------

-A notch only 50 paces wide separate the two mountains bounding this valley, offering the only passage further west.
+A notch only 50 paces wide separate the two mountain ridges bounding this valley, offering the only passage further west.

 Two towers have been built high into the rockface on either side of the notch, hundreds of feet off the ground.
 The larger, northern tower has three large crenels cut into its walls, each providing a heavy cannon with a clear line of sight to your skyship and the valley below.
 The smaller, southern tower has only one narrow embrassure looking out on the valley.
-The banner of Sakro Mehndi – a golden lion on an ochre background – flies from the top of the southern towern.
+The banner of Sakro Mehndi – a golden lion on an ochre background – flies from the top of the southern tower.

 A heavy chain is extended between the two towers.
 Each chainlink is the size of your head.
 "You can't go over or under that chain," Jerimo whispers, "wizard's work."
 The desert air shimmers around the chain, as if it were hot.